-Richard Rodgers has served on our Board and as chair of the Audit Committee and member of the compensation committee since November 2020.
+Richard Rodgers, MBA, has served on our Board and as chair of the Audit Committee and member of the compensation committee since November 2020.
 Mr. Rodgers previously served as a member of the board of Rexahn from 2014 until November 2020.
 Mr. Rodgers currently serves on the board of directors of Ardelyx, Inc. (Nasdaq: ARDX), a publicly traded pharmaceutical company, and the board of directors of Sagimet Biosciences, Inc., a privately held clinical stage pharmaceutical company.
-Mr. Rodgers was previously Executive Vice President, Chief Financial Officer, Secretary and Treasurer of TESARO, Inc., an oncology-focused biopharmaceutical company that he cofounded, from March 2010 until August 2013.
-He served as the Chief Financial Officer from June 2009 to February 2010 of Abraxis BioScience, Inc. which was subsequently acquired by Celgene Corporation.
+Mr. Rodgers was co-founder, Executive Vice President, Chief Financial Officer, Secretary and Treasurer of TESARO, Inc., which was acquired GlaxoSmithKline plc (LSE/NYSE: GSK) in January 2019, from March 2010 until August 2013.
+He served as the Chief Financial Officer from June 2009 to February 2010 of Abraxis BioScience, Inc. which was subsequently acquired by Celgene Corporation (Nasdaq: CELG).
 Prior to that, Mr. Rodgers served as Senior Vice President, Controller and Chief Accounting Officer of MGI PHARMA, INC., from 2004 until its acquisition by Eisai Co., Ltd. in January 2008.
 He has held finance and accounting positions at several private and public companies, including Arthur Anderson.
 Mr. Rodgers received a B.S. in Financial Accounting from St. Cloud State University and his MBA in Finance from the University of Minnesota, Carlson School of Business.
 Ocuphire believes that Mr. Rodgers is qualified to serve on the Board because of his extensive financial background, industry experience and service on other boards of directors of publicly traded companies.